Christ-Mind-Teachings/cmi-acol/_treatise/t4chap01.md

 restated as the difference between the time of learning through contrast and the time of learning through observation.
-It is further stated here as the difference between learning by contrast and indirect communication and learning through observation and direction communication or experience.
+It is further stated here as the difference between learning by contrast and indirect communication and learning through observation and direct communication or experience.
 The same truth has always existed, but the choice of a means of coming to know the truth has shifted.
 All were chosen and all are chosen.

 1.18 You have completed God’s act of choosing you by choosing God.
 This is all the chosen people are in time—those who have chosen God as God has chosen them.
-That you have chosen God and chosen a new means of coming to know the truth—the means of Christ-consciousness, is what has ushered in the new time.
+That you have chosen God and chosen a new means of coming to know the truth—the means of Christ-consciousness—is what has ushered in the new time.

 1.19 Many came to know the truth by indirect means and shared what they came to know through similarly indirect means.
 This is the nature of